 This pump is equipped with a frequency converter.
-This means it may not be protected by a residual-current device.
-Frequency converters can impair the functioning of residual current-operated protection circuits.
+Therefore, it must not be protected by a residual-current device.
+Frequency converters can impair the function of residual-current-operated protection circuits.

-Exception: residual-current devices which have a selective type B universal current-sensitive design are allowed:
+Exception: Residual-current devices which have a selective type B universal-current-sensitive version are allowed: